byu-cpe/ecen192/_labs/03_multimeters_measurements.md

   $$ I = \frac{V}{R} ~~ or ~~ V = IR $$
 </p>

-The concepts of Ohm's law are often likened to a water pipe: the _voltage_ is the pressure of the water in the pipe - higher pressure pushes more water down the pipe.
-The _resistance_ is the size of the pipe - a larger pipe obviously means that its easier for water to flow through the pipe.
+The concepts of Ohm's law are often compared to a water pipe: the _voltage_ is the pressure of the water in the pipe - higher pressure pushes more water down the pipe.
+The _resistance_ is the size of the pipe - a larger pipe allows for easier water flow through the pipe.
 Finally, the _current_ of the pipe is the actual amount of water flowing through any given cross section of the pipe.

 Pause and think - how would changing the height and width of the pipe affect how much water is flowing through it?
 How would pushing more water through the same pipe affect the pressure of the pipe?
 How can you relate these terms back to the concept of electricity flowing through wires?